EU cries 'sham' as Belarus jails Nobel winner until 2033

 Bialiatski began his activism with anti-Soviet protests in the 1980s.

-He already spent four years in prison between 2011 and 2014 on tax-evasion charges.
+He already spent four years in Lukashenko's prisons between 2011 and 2014 on tax-evasion charges.

 "I think there is an opportunity [for political change] after my release and I think I have to use the momentum," he told EUobserver in an interview at the time.